Malaga Gastronomy Festival enters its 7th year in 2020 and is one of the biggest events in Malaga.

 This year, the celebration of food takes place in 4 restaurants around the province between 22 May and 4 June before ending up in Malaga city itself for a feast of show cooking, delicious produce and some fun events.

 Here’s our guide to what’s on at the Malaga Gastronomy Festival from 6 to 9 June in Malaga city.
-You can find a full programme of events here.

 Main stage for Malaga Gastronomy Festival